Lapel shuts down APA in Madison County first round

-ANDERSON — Madelyn Poynter scored 18 points as the Lapel girls basketball team shut down Anderson Prep 67-22 in the opening round of the 2023 Madison County Girls Basketball Tournament on Monday.
-The Bulldogs never trailed and earned tenth win of the season and advance in the winner’s bracket.
+ANDERSON — Madelyn Poynter scored 18 points as the Lapel girls basketball team shut down Anderson Prep 67-22 in the opening round of the Madison County Girls Basketball Tournament on Monday.
+The Bulldogs never trailed and earned their 10th win of the season to advance in the winner’s bracket.

 After each team traded layups to open the battle, Lapel (10-5) went on a 14-0 scoring run which included three layups made by Poynter.
 The Bulldogs took a dominant 20-6 lead after the first quarter and put together a complete shutout through the remainder of the first half.